codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-app-store.md

 1. Log in to [App Store Connect](https://appstoreconnect.apple.com/).
 2. Navigate to **My Apps** and identify the app you would like to publish to App Store.
 3. To start the submission process, click **Prepare for Submission**.
-4. Check that you app metadata is up to date, and once everything is ready, click the **Submit for Review** button.
+4. Check that your app metadata is up to date, and once everything is ready, click the **Submit for Review** button.